shaik1002/biggitlabbomb/doc/user/group/import/troubleshooting.md

 ## Mismatched group or project path names

-If a source group or project path doesn't conform to naming [limitations](../../reserved_names.md#limitations-on-usernames-project-and-group-names-and-slugs), the path is normalized to ensure it is valid.
+If a source group or project path doesn't conform to naming [limitations](../../reserved_names.md#limitations-on-usernames-project-and-group-names), the path is normalized to ensure it is valid.
 For example, `Destination-Project-Path` is normalized to `destination-project-path`.

-## Error: `command exited with error code 15 and Unable to save [FILTERED] into [FILTERED]`

-You might receive the error `command exited with error code 15 and Unable to save [FILTERED] into [FILTERED]` in logs when migrating projects by using direct transfer.
-If you receive this error, you can safely ignore it.
-GitLab retries the exited command.